sowjanyaacharya/React-Todo_App/README.md

 # React-Todo_App
-This is the simple react app which performs basic crud operation
+This is the simple react app which performs basic crud operation Styles are applied through using Tailwind CSS